I posted a recipe on my social media page that was simply “Strawberries and Cream.”

 And then there was this, “…..dairy is not healthy…..for anyone…and grass fed doesn’t mean anything more…grass fed is nutritious only due to the fact that the cow had greens at some point…the dairy industry is horrifyingly brutal ….coconut cream is definitely a better choice …hands down!!”

-It’s interesting how a specific food can create such strong reactions in people.
+It’s interesting how this specific food can create such strong reactions in people.
 I agree that the modern dairy industry we’ve created is inhumane, and I don’t support it with my purchases.

 Energetically, milk (from any mammal) promotes growth.
 It’s designed to plump up the baby with as many nutrients as possible to help build their little growing bodies.
 I had a large goiter.
 The ideal diet for my thyroid condition was to take dairy out to reduce any more potential goiter growth.

-Whenever students or clients have growths of any kind (cancer, tumors, nodules) I advise them to eliminate most, or all, dairy from their diets for a period of time.
+Whenever students or clients have growths of any kind (cancer, tumors, nodules, fibroids) I advise them to eliminate most, or all, dairy from their diets for a period of time.

 You can witness the amazing growth factor properties contained within dairy proteins in body builders.
 They go crazy for whey protein in protein powders and protein shakes because it makes the body grow.